Agrigento Sicily, Italy Travel Guide

 Public buses may have limited accessibility features.
 Not all buses are low-floor or equipped with ramps.

-Agrigento has limited specialized services widely available to tourists with visual or hearing impairments.
+Agrigento has limited specialized services widely available for visitors with visual or hearing impairments.

 A valuable resource for environmentally conscious travel choices.